-MISSING MIGRANT PROGRAM AND DNA PROJECT
+MISSING MIGRANT PROGRAM

 The work of the Colibrí Center began in 2006 with the collection of anthropological data about people who have disappeared while crossing the U.S.-Mexico border.
 This data includes detailed physical descriptions plus information about what people were carrying or wearing and where they were last seen.
 This work began as a partnership with the Pima County Office of the Medical Examiner (PCOME), which receives remains found in much of southern Arizona.

 In 2017, the Colibrí Center began to collect DNA samples from family members, to increase its abilities to help identify people who have lost their lives crossing the border in Arizona.
 Because of the harsh and unique desert environment and the remote areas where people cross, it can be extremely difficult to identify people through non-genetic methods such as fingerprints and photo comparisons.
 DNA is the greatest hope for identification for most cases.